• The Multifunctonal Construction Hoist with Hot Galvanzed Cage System 1

 A: Normally the cage dimension is 3X1.5X2.5M (L/W/H) for 2t type hoist.
 Details should be checked according to our quotation sheet.
 Also, the size can be customized according to the factual site condition.
 There are two doors (entrance & exit doors) for each cage, It can be produced as up & down sliding or ramping model for safety and convenience.

-Q: This question asks for the steps or process involved in installing a building hoist, which is a type of crane used in construction to lift materials.
+Q: This question asks for guidance on selecting an appropriate building hoist, which is a type of lifting equipment used in construction.

-Q: This question asks whether a building hoist can be utilized for lifting various kinds of objects.
+Q: This question asks whether a building hoist can be utilized in construction or demolition activities.

 Send your message to us